 Beyond its clear and obvious advantages for graphics and media integration, PowerPoint presentations can often be faulted with:

 In truth the fault is not PowerPoint.
 It’s the presenter’s problem.
-And it shows their dependence on using the graphics package as both a prop and a speaking aid.
+And it shows their dependence on using the graphics package as both a crutch and a speaking aid with too much text.

 But there’s a better approach.
 Reduce your dependence on text; reduce your bullet lists; shorten your bullet list length.
 Incorporate less information on the slides.